vigneshr2306/vigneshr2306.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+> :information_source: Info for Recruiters
+>
+> Please check out my one-page resume on the top-right.
+Optionally, you can view a detailed curriculum vitae as well.

 ### <span style="color:#ff4703">short bio</span>

 Welcome to my personal website!